-Lighting Controls have a tremendous capacity for saving energy and money within commercial buildings.
+Lighting control has a tremendous capacity for saving energy and money in commercial buildings.
 About \$200B is spent globally on lighting energy each year, around half of which comes from commercial buildings.
 And yet, much of that energy is still wasted - lights are left on in unoccupied areas and rooms are consistently over-lit, even when technology tools exist to solve these problems.

-A common misconception of a "lighting controls solution" is that it is simply an occupancy sensor, turning the lights in a single room on and off.
-And while this can certainly save energy and money, it's only the simplest one of many controls strategies designed to provide more intelligent, sustainable buildings.
-Today's lighting controls systems have moved beyond the stand-alone occupancy-based products, to provide true system-level control over lighting.
+A common misconception of a "lighting control solution" is that it is simply an occupancy sensor, turning the lights on and off in a single room.
+And while this can certainly save energy and money, it's just the simplest of many control strategies designed to provide more intelligent, sustainable buildings.
+Today's lighting control systems have moved beyond the stand-alone occupancy-based products to provide true system-level control over lighting.
 If properly applied, the result can be tremendous savings, better occupant comfort, improved building management, and more.

-The purpose of this white paper is to describe 14 distinct controls strategies enabled by today's most advanced lighting controls systems, and discuss the technology attributes that are required in order to take advantage of these strategies.
-Only by utilizing technology that is intelligent, wireless and open can lighting controls solutions provide the most comprehensive savings and control.
+The purpose of this white paper is to describe 14 distinct control strategies enabled by today's most advanced lighting control systems, and discuss the technology attributes that are required in order to take advantage of these strategies.
+Only by utilizing technology that is intelligent, networked, wireless and open can lighting control solutions provide the most comprehensive savings and control.

-Types of Lighting Controls Systems
+Types of Lighting Control Systems

-There are a myriad of lighting controls technologies, systems, and components on the commercial market.
-Generally, though, lighting controls can be divided by capability into "simple" or room-based controls, and "advanced" or networked controls.
-For the purposes of this paper, we can further divide the advanced category into "traditional" advanced systems - wired and proprietary - and the new generation of open, wireless controls.
+There are a myriad of lighting control technologies, systems, and components on the commercial market.
+Generally, though, lighting control can be divided by capability into room-based control, and "advanced" or networked control.
+For the purposes of this paper, we can further divide the advanced category into "traditional" advanced systems - wired and proprietary - and the new generation of open, wireless control.
 As we will show, these distinctions are more than academic - they represent substantial differences in capabilities and potential savings.